 cigar city brewing jai alai

-In June 2016, Cigar City joined CANarchy Craft Brewery Collective (recently acquired by Monster Beverage Corp) , a collective of independent brewers, that helped the Florida-based brewery expand distribution and increase shipments forty-three percent from 65,000 bbls to 92,000 bbls in 2017.
+In June 2016, Cigar City joined CANarchy Craft Brewery Collective (recently acquired by Monster Beverage Corp), a collective of independent brewers, which helped the Florida-based brewery expand distribution and increase shipments forty-three percent from 65,000 bbls to 92,000 bbls in 2017.

-Today, Cigar City reaches beyond thirty states, meaning wherever you are you can most likely pick up a 6-pack, sit on the porch, and enjoy some fresh Jai Alai.
+Today, Cigar City reaches beyond thirty states, meaning wherever you are, you can pick up a 6-pack, sit on the porch, and enjoy some fresh Jai Alai.

 Locate the nearest store to you with Jai Alai through Cigar City’s Beer Finder.